 What is the difference between “Afternoon Tea” and “High Tea”?
 The difference comes down to the class structure in the United Kingdom from centuries back – High Society vs Working Class.

-High Tea was a slightly heavier meal served with tea and was served around 5:00 PM.
-It was typically eaten by the Common Working Class as a bite before dinner which was much later in the night.
+High Tea was a slightly heavier meal offered with tea and was served after a work day.
+It was typically eaten by the Common Working Class as a bite before dinner, which was much later in the night.
 High Tea was eaten at a higher seated dining table as opposed to a lower coffee table.
 Do you see the High Tea vs Low Tea, now?
 High Tea was also a heavier meal than Afternoon Tea.
-It could be considered a typical meal in today’s standards; foods such as meat, fish, breads, potatoes, etc were all served with tea.
+It could be considered a typical meal in today’s standards; foods such as meat, fish, breads and potatoes were all served with this tea.

 ☕ It is an easy mistake for people to use the words “High Tea” because the word “High” can correspond to high society or high class.
 Also now-a-days, I have noticed a couple of dining establishments in the United States that say “High Tea” because that is the term many people use.
 Now, I have never heard people in the United Kingdom say High Tea, only “Tea” or “Afternoon Tea”.
 So, I just go with what I hear and what I observe but to each their own, really.